sdossettswift/railsBoilerplate/README.md

 *Here's how to get started:*

-1. fork it, clone it
+1. fork it, clone it, initiate a GH repo

 2. run 'gem install travis'